Dmitry-Kober/SmartMap/README.md

 # SmartMap

+// For now, the component is in a very DRAFT MVP stage!!!

 SmartMap is a key-value file-based reliable storage, where reliabily means fault tolerance.

 The insight of the implementation is that there are two layers: register and file system.